miko-soft/httpclient-node/README.md

 #### constructor(opts:{encodeURI:boolean, timeout:number, retry:number, retryDelay:number, maxRedirects:number, headers:object})
 - **encodeURI**	Encode URI before request is sent.	(false)
 - **timeout**	Close socket on certain period of time in milliseconds.
 Same as timeout in NodeJS HTTP library.
 (8000)
 - **retry**	When HTTP Client receives an error response it will try to send requests repeatedly.
 The retry number determines the max allowed retries.
+Used only in *ask()* method.
 (3)
 - **retryDelay**	Time delay after each retry in milliseconds.
+Used only in *ask()* method.
 (5500)
 - **maxRedirects**	When HTTP Client receives 301 in Header response it will try to send new request to redirected URL.
 Number maxRedirects determines max redirects allowed to prevent infinite loops.
+Used only in *ask()* method.
 (3)
 - **headers**	Definition of HTTP Headers used in HTTP request.	(see below)

 ```js